How SMS, Email, Push, and RCS Work Together to Drive Repeat Purchases

 Push: The retention spark

-Together, they form a repeat-purchase cycle.
-With Tapcart powering the app experience and Attentive delivering AI-powered push and RCS messaging, brands can turn every SMS reminder, rich RCS carousel, and push alert into a coordinated, personalized journey that deepens loyalty.
+Together, SMS, RCS, and push form a repeat-purchase cycle where each channel does its best work.
+With Tapcart powering the app experience and Attentive delivering AI-powered push and RCS messaging, brands can turn every touchpoint into a coordinated, personalized journey that deepens loyalty.

 SMS drives broad awareness and urgency.
 RCS adds interactive, visual storytelling for high-impact moments.
-Push converts it in real time and reinforces the habit of coming back to the app.
-Over time, this pairing creates a habit loop where customers know if they want early access, rewards, or exclusives—they'll find them across their preferred channels.
+Push is the precision strike — converting in real time and reinforcing the habit of coming back to the app.
+Over time, customers learn that if they want early access, rewards, or exclusives, they'll find them across their preferred channels — and push is where the most time-sensitive opportunities live.

 The role of email in the mix